About Onsite Wastewater Treatment Systems (OWTS)

 - Rancho Palos Verdes

 - Rolling Hills

 To search public records for your property or septic system, please contact the Department of Public Health - Custodian of Records.
 For more information, please visit Public Health Investigation - Public Records Requests.

 You May Be Interested In...

 Report a Problem

-If you have questions or concerns about conventional or non-conventional onsite wastewater treatment systems, contact the Land Use Program at (626) 430-5380.
+If you have questions or concerns about conventional or non-conventional onsite wastewater treatment systems, contact the Onsite Wastewater Treatment Program at (626) 430-5380.
 For complaints, contact the Environmental Health Call Center at (888) 700-9995 or File a Complaint Online.